WordPress/openverse/documentation/general/deployment.md

 may be necessary to force an environment to be deployed to a specific version, usually the previous version of the application.

-The same staging and production deployment workflows are used directly to rollback any environment for any service.
-Only members of the
+The same staging and production deployment workflows in the WordPress/openverse-infrastructure repository are used directly to rollback any environment for any service. **Do not attempt to perform a rollback using the release-app workflow in the monorepo, or by creating a new release; this will result in the creation of duplicate tags.** Only members of the
 @WordPress/openverse-maintainers GitHub team are able to dispatch the workflows to completion.
 Anyone else who tries to dispatch them will have the workflow automatically fail.